AutoMind: Adaptive Knowledgeable Agent for Automated Data Science: Introduction

 \section{Introduction}

 Data science agents aim to leverage LLM agents to automate data-centric machine learning tasks that begin with task comprehension, data exploration and analysis, advance through feature engineering, and culminate in model selection, training, and evaluation \citep{ds_agent_survey,zhengda_complex_problem_survey,liu2025ml}, serving as a critical component for future AI agents to achieve autonomous scientific discovery.
-Many data science-related benchmarks \citep{MLAgentBench,ds-bench,mle-bench,scienceagentbench} have been proposed to provide structured tasks rooted in real-world data science challenges to assess performance across the entire problem-solving pipeline.
+Many data science-related benchmarks \citep{MLAgentBench,ds-bench,mle-bench,scienceagentbench} have been introduced to provide structured tasks based on real-world challenges, enabling comprehensive evaluation of performance across the full problem-solving pipeline.
 Because of the great complexity of these tasks, most existing data science agent frameworks rely on pre-defined workflows and optimize on top of the specific workflow through search and refinement \citep{aide,data-interpreter,automl-agent} or extend to a multi-agent framework to better stimulate the performance of each workflow node \citep{autokaggle}.

 However, current data science agents all overlook the fundamental limitations in model capabilities: despite being trained on a massive code-based corpus, the agents inherently lack the rich empirical expertise accumulated by human practitioners in data science tasks \citep{zhengda_complex_problem_survey}.
 Moreover, existing data science agents largely employ an inflexible coding strategy, and tend to implement code only for relatively simple and classic tasks in practice \citep{ds-agent,autokaggle}.
 Yet the diversity and complexity of real-world problems require a dynamic, context-aware coding strategy.
 Indeed, addressing truly complex or even cutting-edge tasks that require high levels of creativity and innovation, poses significant challenges for data science agents in generating high-quality code appropriately tailored to such complex tasks.